 3. Time mismanagement

-This is what a student should consider the most important task while writing the exam answer.
-This is the most crucial thing for acing any board exam like CBSE or UP board.
+This should be considered as the most important task while writing the exam.
+This is the most crucial thing for acing any board exam like of CBSE or UP board.
 But most of the students start writing the paper without taking care of proper time management and when the time gets over, they are left with no other option than leaving the unattempted questions due to which they lose those precious marks.
-Therefore, while writing the paper, a student should plan in advance how much time he will dedicate to each question and should stick to the same.
+Therefore, while writing the paper, a student should plan in advance that how much time he will dedicate to each question and should stick to the same.